quii/learn-go-with-tests/json.md

 - *Poor intention*.
 Whilst the output should be JSON, what's really important is exactly what the data is, rather than how it's encoded.
 - *Re-testing the standard library*.
 There is no need to test how the standard library outputs JSON, it is already tested.
 Don't test other people's code.

-Instead we should look to parse the JSON into data structures that are relevant for us to test with.
+Instead, we should look to parse the JSON into data structures that are relevant for us to test with.

 ### Data modelling